Jesterhearts/image-organizer-learn-rust/README.md

 #### Stretch Goal
 - [ ] Add a text input field (you can use e.g. `ratatui_textarea`) which allows a directory to be specified and make displayed list of files update to reflect the new directory.
 The text input field should be displayed at the top of the TUI.
+Pressing `enter` should commit the text in the input field and update the UI.

 ### Week 3
 - [ ] Implement the stretch goal from Week 2.